-The San Diego Sick Leave Municipal Code prohibits retaliation from an employer against an employee who takes sick leave or files a complaint against a company’s non-compliance with Oakland’s paid sick leave law.
+The San Diego Sick Leave Municipal Code prohibits retaliation from an employer against an employee who takes sick leave or files a complaint against a company’s non-compliance with San Diego’s paid sick leave law.
 This includes discharging employees or reducing compensation.

-Other retaliations are defined as demotion, reduction in hours or pay, discouraging complaints about non compliance with the San Diego code, and reducing PTO or other non-wage benefits.
+Other retaliations are defined as demotion, reduction in hours or pay, discouraging complaints, non-compliance with the San Diego code, and reducing PTO or other non-wage benefits.

 The San Diego penalties for violation increased with the recent clarification of the sick leave municipal codes.
 Employers can be fined up to $1,000 per incident if it didn’t result in termination and up to $3,000 if the employee was terminated.